 Linked indicators have the advantage of making it much harder for the wheel nut to come loose in the first place.
-If they do come loose, the plastic warps and eventually cracks.
+If they do come loose, the nuts won’t come off..

 As the indicators are plastic, they are useful for detecting heat buildup from a sticking brake or a wheel hub that is dry as it will warp, discolour or completely melt the plastic (although the linked Zafety Lug Lock indicator is made from a plastic which resists a high level of heat).